-Her latest project, FROM SEA TO RISING SEA, is a Virtual Reality musical experience about ocean-based solutions to the climate crisis and features synchronized swimmers in the Pacific Ocean.
-The project celebrates the beauty of the natural world and is a tool for engaging in productive discussions about climate change.
+Her latest project, FROM SEA TO RISING SEA, is a Virtual Reality musical experience about ocean-based solutions to the climate crisis.
+The project celebrates the beauty of the natural world and is a tool for engaging in productive discussions about the planet.
 Mary John loves collaborating with artists, dancers, technologists and brands to create impactful, movement-based work for the big and small screens and, more recently, your VR headsets.